study-partner/study-partner.github.io/index.md

   - Implement acceptance testing

 ## Community Feedback

-Ethan M.
-* What do you like about this website/project?
+>* What do you like about this website/project?
-  - I liked that you are able to create your own profile for the site and are able to see what someone needs help with and what people know.
-I like this idea of planning study sessions as well, it makes it easier to organize these study sessions.
+>  - I liked that you are able to create your own profile for the site and are able to see what someone needs help with and what people know.
+I like this idea of >planning study sessions as well, it makes it easier to organize these study sessions.
-* What is something (eg. features, designs) that you would like this project to have?
+>* What is something (eg. features, designs) that you would like this project to have?
 How can we make this website better?
-  - I think something I would like this project to have is to maybe have a way for the people to message each other.
-Ex. a direct message system, so you can communicate with other people directly as well.
+>  - I think something I would like this project to have is to maybe have a way for the people to message each other.
+Ex. a direct message system, so you can >communicate with other people directly as well.
-* Any other suggestions or comments?
+>* Any other suggestions or comments?
-  - None.
+>  - None.
+> -- <cite>Ethan M.</cite>

 Bing Y.
 * What do you like about this website/project?